digital-land/digital-land/content/guidance/developer-contributions/index.md

 {{% /col-guidance %}}

 {{% col-guidance name="developer-agreement-type" %}}
 This is either ‘CIL’ (community investment levy) or ‘S106’ (Section 106).
-More developer agreement types will gradually be added to the developer-agreement-type.csv file here.
+More developer agreement types will gradually be added to the developer-agreement-type.csv file, which MHCLG will maintain for your reference.
 {{% /col-guidance %}}

 ***